-1. Target Group Representation: the degree to which the project and organisation involves, represents and effectively raises awareness, develops transformative leadership, builds confidence and skills of the target group.
+1. Right holder Group Representation: the degree to which the project and organisation involves, represents and effectively raises awareness, develops transformative leadership, builds confidence and skills of the right holder group.

 Influencing grants

 In addition to the general criteria, influencing grants will be assessed with the following criteria: